comychitz/intro_to_programming/README.md

 ## an example program
 Let's dive in and start writing a simple program.
-For the purposes of this introduction we will be using the C++ programming language, a powerful, general-purpose programming language widely used in practice today.
+For the purposes of this introduction we will be using the C++ programming language, a powerful, general-purpose language widely used in practice today.

 ### functions
 A program is made of many tiny units we call functions.
 A program function is conceptually the same as a mathematical function.
-Take y = f(x) as an example.
+Take `y = f(x)` as an example.
-The function f takes as input a value, x, and returns a different value, y.
+The function `f` takes as input a value, `x`, and returns a different value, `y`.
 Let's take a look at an example function in C++.
 ```c++
 int doubleValue(int x)